 The Town Board asked staff to determine the Town's ability to acquire revenue bonds to construct the utility.
 In the spring of 2018, the Town employed a bond advising firm.
 Town staff are now working with the advisor to prepare the materials necessary for bond underwriters.

 Later in 2018 staff will be able to report to the Town Board if it is feasible to obtain funding to build the broadband utility.
-If funding is available and if there is positive agreement of the Town Board to move forward, the Town would then solicit bids for installation contractors and materials acquisition, likely by late 2018.
+If funding is available and if there is positive agreement of the Town Board to move forward, the Town would then solicit bids for installation contractors and materials acquisition.
 Construction could begin in 2019.

 As it relates to Highway 7 from Estes Park to Allenspark, the Town’s Light and Power Division installed fiber to Allenspark, primarily for “Smart Grid” purposes.
 This $1 million project will enable monitoring and proactive maintenance of the electrical grid in that area.
 It was also designed to have the capacity to support broadband to residents and businesses along Highway 7 into Allenspark.